AlyMBarakat/KnowedgeGarden/README.md

 Include Search feature, so other Company members can gain this information easily and prevent the wasting of time trying to solve the same issue.

 # Application Description:
-The application consists of 4 screens
+The application consists of 4 screens.
 i.
-User registration
+User registration.
 ii.
-Login screen
+Login screen.
 iii.
-View all problems
+View all problems.
 iv.
-Create new problem info
+Create new problem info.
 v.
-Edit old problem info
+Edit old problem info.
 vi.
-Delete old problem info
+Delete old problem info.

 ## Installation